alexdowell/CS_5592_Alg_HW3/README.md

     viii.
 For each branch from 1 to n:
            1. If branch equals 1:
               a.
 Set vertex_labels[branch] to 1.
               b.
-Calculate edge weight between the central vertex and this branch.
+Calculate the edge weight between the central vertex and this branch.
               c.
 Assign this weight for both directions in edge_weights.
               d.
 Remove this weight from edge_weights_set.
            2. Else:
               a.
 Increment current_label by d.
               b.
 Set vertex_labels[branch] to floor(current_label).
               c.
-Calculate edge weight between the central vertex and this branch.
+Calculate the edge weight between the central vertex and this branch.
               d.
 Assign this weight for both directions in edge_weights.
               e.
 Remove this weight from edge_weights_set.